bfetler/cms_medicare/README.md

 + total number of services (doctors visits or procedures)
 + total number of beneficiaries (patients)
 + some drug costs (full drug data is in other datasets)
-+ provider and patient gender summary
++ provider and patient gender
 + summary of anonymized beneficiary information

 ### Preliminary Analysis